Holy card: Recent history

 The 1940 Head of Christ painting has been printed more than 500 million times, including pocket-sized cards for carrying in a wallet.
 In the World War II era, "millions of cards featuring the Head of Christ were distributed through the USO by the Salvation Army and the YMCA to members of the American armed forces stationed overseas".

 During the Cold War, both Catholics and Protestants helped to popularize these cards, presenting "a united front against the menace of godless Communism".

 Collecting

 Holy cards are popular collectible items.
 They are small and inexpensive and can be stored safely in plastic sleeves in a binder.
 Holy card collecting is mostly popular in Catholic countries.
 Collectors base their collection on various criteria like a favorite saint, country of issue, issuer, etc.

-SaintCards is a collectible holy card game that combines the themes of holy cards and card games.
-Since the game was publicly received as being primarily for children, its creator David Williams has released an expansion kit containing more complex rules for adults.